ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ### Filter a country by the ISO code

-Retrieve a specific record of a country by providing its ISO code, as shown below.
+Retrieve a specific record of a country by providing its ISO code (e.g., `AFG`), as shown below.

 ![Filter a country](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/filter-a-country.gif)